TeliaSonera rebuts Muddy Waters criticism over disclosure record

-Muddy Waters, which specializes in short-selling selected stocks in the expectation they will decline in value, published its views on TeliaSonera on Thursday, sending shares in the telecoms group sharply lower.
+Muddy Waters, which specialises in short-selling selected stocks in the expectation they will decline in value, published its views on TeliaSonera on Thursday, sending shares in the telecoms group sharply lower.

-But TeliaSonera said it did not recognize Muddy Waters’ conclusions regarding its operations in a number of emerging markets and the risk of legal action over alleged corrupt payments.
+But TeliaSonera said it did not recognise Muddy Waters’ conclusions regarding its operations in a number of emerging markets and the risk of legal action over alleged corrupt payments.

 It said it was not in a position to make any provisions for possible legal action, given it had not received any claims against which it could make any such provisions.

-“It is only if and when any claims materialize that it is possible to make any provisions in the financial statements,” the company said.
+“It is only if and when any claims materialise that it is possible to make any provisions in the financial statements,” the company said.

 TeliaSonera said last month it would gradually abandon its operations in central Asian markets, hit by years of investigations into alleged corruption linked to local partners and problems accessing cash in distant countries.